IQAndreas/github-issues-import/README.md

 #### Templates ####

-The script will by default use the [Markdown-formatted](http://github.github.com/github-flavored-markdown/) templates found in the [`templates`](templates/) directory.
-You can edit those, or point to your own templates from the config file.
+The script will by default use the [Markdown-formatted](http://github.github.com/github-flavored-markdown/) templates found in the [`templates`]({{site.github_url}}/tree/master/templates/) directory.
+You can edit those, or point to your own templates from the config file; see [_Custom Templates_](http://www.iqandreas.com/github-issues-import/templates/) for more details.

 #### Examples ####